snail007/wmq/README.md

             Name:string     //message name
             ID:string       //ID of consumer
             URL:string      //URL of consume message
-            Timeout:int     // milliseconds waiting for response when access url , usually : 3000
+            Timeout:int     //milliseconds waiting for response when access url , usually : 3000
-            Code:int        //http code,this code decide the url is accessed success or fail,usually it is 200 CheckCode:1|0   //whether to check response http code when access url,1:true,0:false Comment:string  //comment of consumer
+            Code:int        //http code,this code decide the url is accessed success or fail, usually it is 200
+            CheckCode:1|0   //whether to check response http code when access url,1:true,0:false Comment:string  //comment of consumer
             RouteKey:string //routing key
-            Token:string    //should be set when IsNeedToken is 1,other leave empty api-token:string//the api token is setting in config callback:string //callback function name for jsonp call,if no jsonp call ,leave it empty
+            Token:string    //should be set when IsNeedToken is 1,other leave empty api-token:string//the api token is setting in config callback:string //callback function name for jsonp call, if no jsonp call ,leave it empty
     response:
         type:json
         column: